vamp-lang/vamp/README.md

 ## Vamp has context variables

-Context variables are an concept that came from Common Lisp.
+Vamp's context variables are inspired by Common Lisp and, to some extent, React.
 Unlike normal variables, which have block-scoping, context variables are inherited by the call stack.

 ```
 ctx @message: String